turnercore/s3agle/README.md

 This is a plugin for [Obsidian](https://obsidian.md).
 It was based off [S3 Image Uploader](https://github.com/jvsteiner/s3-image-uploader).

-This project uses S3 Storage provider and/or Eagle to manage files locally.
+This project uses S3 Storage provider and/or [Eagle](https://eagle.cool/) to manage files locally.
 You can use each independiently.

 ## What is Eagle?

-[Eagle](https://eagle.cool/) is a nifty file mangement app.
-It needs to be running in the background for the Eagle functions to work properly.
-Eagle relesed basic API access to their program that allows the plugin to upload files to it.
+[Eagle](https://eagle.cool/) is a file mangement app.
+It needs to be running in the background for the [Eagle](https://eagle.cool/) functions to work properly.
+[Eagle](https://eagle.cool/) released basic API access to their program that allows the plugin to upload files to it.

+> [!NOTE] Note
-Note: this plugin is still in development, and there may be some bugs.
+> This plugin is still in development, and there may be some bugs.
 Please report any issues you find.
 Always be sure to backup your vault before using a new plugin.

 ### Usage